 Chocolate.
 The mere mention of it makes mouths water.
-Whether in a heart-shaped box, a rich three-layer cake, a warm, just-out-of-the-oven cookie, or a gooey candy bar, chocolate is the food Americans crave most often.
-Fortunately, chocolate can be beneficial.
+Whether in a heart-shaped box, a rich 3-layer cake, a warm, just-out-of-the-oven cookie, or a gooey candy bar, chocolate is the food Americans crave most often.
+Fortunately, in small doses, chocolate can be beneficial.
 It helps the heart and makes you feel good, so grab your favorite version and learn about the good, bad, and ugly of eating chocolate.

 Chocolate started out as a bitter tasting beverage and over the centuries evolved into the sweet treat we love.
 Now chocolate is solid, liquid, sweet, gooey, and sometimes bitter.
-No matter how you like it, small portions can actually be good for you.
-Keep in mind the darker the chocolate, the better the effects but even milk and white chocolate have some benefit.
+The darker the chocolate, the more benefits you may get from it.

 These elements prevent cellular damage in the body.
-They fight dangerous free radicals, although unfortunately this has not always translated into better health.
+They fight dangerous free radicals, but this has not always translated into better health.
 However, other research has shown promising benefits of chocolate for specific health conditions.

 Some studies have found that chocolate may help reduce the risk of cardiovascular problems like heart attack and stroke.
 It may be the chocolates' flavanols that provide this benefit.
 Here are some other affects of chocolate may have on your heart and blood vessel health: